 Ultimately, little about this story feels real.
 It comes off as a series of cinematic action setpieces thrown together into the rough semblance of a plot, without much attention paid to plausibility, internal consistency, or making space for character development.

 The novel begins by introducing Caledan as a complete asshole, which… well, it’s an interesting way to kick off the story, I’ll give it that.
-He’s verbally abusive to his partner, pays little attention to his son, and explains away why he murdered a suspected Zhentarim spy with:
+He’s verbally abusive to his girlfriend, pays little attention to his son, and explains away why he murdered a suspected Zhentarim spy with:

 “I was having some fun and got a little carried away, that’s all.”

 It’s a ballsy move to open your novel by convincing the reader that your hero is an emotionally abusive psychopath and distant father — you’re gambling that the eventual character development will outweigh the audience’s negative first impressions.
 But a stand-alone novel is a dangerous place for that sort of stunt because someone who picks up this book without having read Crypt of the Shadowking will just think that Caledan is a complete asshat who isn’t worth the effort that others devote to saving him.
 Perhaps you could get away with it if this were the second book of a trilogy, but here it seems like a bad idea.